Oteng-075/OT-GIS-SURVEY-CONSULT/README.md

 GIS (Geographic Information Systems) training involves teaching individuals or groups how to effectively use GIS software, tools, and techniques for spatial data management, analysis, and visualization.
 This training typically covers topics such as geospatial data collection, mapping, spatial analysis, database management, and the use of GIS tools like ArcGIS, QGIS, or similar platforms.
 GIS training is essential for professionals in fields like urban planning, environmental science, natural resource management, and disaster response.

 ---

+## Data Sources
+Here in *OT GIS AND SURVEY CONSULT* the data we use are both obtained through a primary and secondary application